ATM network Architecture, ATM cell size, ATM addressing

 • Initially VCC is established between end users in the network.

 • After the VCC connection is established variable rate and fixed size cells are exchanged.

 • Here VPC i.e. Virtual Path Connection is combination of VCCs having same end points or destinations.
 Hence all the ATM cells travelling through VCCs in one common VPC are switched together.

 • Virtual path is identified by VPI and Virtual Channel is identified by VCI as mentioned below.

 ➨VPI (Virtual Path Identifier) identifies virtual path (8/12 bits in size).

 ➨VCI (Virtual Channel Identifier) identifies virtual channel in a virtual path (16 bits).

-• The figure-2 depicts ATM (Asynchronous Transfer Mode) network architecture with interfaces.
+• The figure-2 depicts ATM network architecture diagram with ATM network interfaces.

 There are two types of Virtual connections supported by ATM network viz.